 11. Pop.
 1997.
 2 stars.
 Apologists for Pop put me in mind of those who defend such musical manures as Rush’s Roll the Bones.
 This is what happens when fame goes to your head.
 Great bands like U2 and Rush suddenly become poseurs for the teen crowd.
 By this point U2 had pushed the electronic texture to its limit so that it’s really all there was left.
 The guitar distortions are cringeworthy, the melodies are non-melodies, and aside from a couple of mildly interesting tracks, it’s a vain album.
 Those who defend Pop (and Zooropa) call the rest of U2 fandom unenlightened instead of owning up to the truth: that their taste is where they sit.

 12-14.
 No Line on the Horizon, Songs of Innocence, Songs of Experience.
 2009, 2014, 2017.
-1 star each.
-No Line on the Horizon was supposed to be the new Achtung Baby but was a go-nowhere travesty.
+2 stars each.
+No Line on the Horizon was supposed to be the new Achtung Baby but was go-nowhere.
 Songs of Experience was forecast as a new Zooropa, which is more accurate, though certainly not to the album’s credit.
 It’s chock full of embarrassing sentimentality.
 As for Songs of Innocence, it was released as a free download on iTunes, and as the adage goes, you get what you pay for — which is no doubt why the marketing ploy wasn’t repeated this time for Experience.
 I’m not sure why U2 persists when they have nothing real to offer anymore.
 Despite the glorious reboot of All That You Can’t Leave Behind, the band members have spent the last dozen years sinking into their conceited backsides.
 Time to retire.